solpaul/fsdl-unity-project/README.md

 ![RollerBall 02 Environment](./rollerball_02_environment.PNG)

-All I needed to add to the C# script controlling the behaviour of the agent was an additional observation for the velocity of the agent in the z (vertical) direction, and the negative reward for a collision with the boundary.
-In the 2D plance there was an easy way for episodes to end by the agent sphere rolling off the edge, this was not the case now so I added a time limit to each episode of 1000 steps.
-Finally, since the problem had increased in complexity I also took advantage of the ability to run multiple environments simultaneously in Unity, adding a further 7 copies of the agent/target/box.
+All I needed to add to the C# script controlling the behaviour of the agent was an additional observation for the velocity of the agent in the z (vertical) direction, an additional force on the agent in the z direction, and the negative reward for a collision with the boundary.
+In the 2D plane there was an easy way for episodes to end by the agent sphere rolling off the edge, this was not the case now so I added a time limit to each episode of 1000 steps.
+Finally, since the problem had increased in complexity (there were now 9 inputs and 3 outputs) I took advantage of the ability to run multiple environments simultaneously in Unity, adding a further 7 copies of the agent/target/box.

 ![RollerBall 02 Multi Environment](./rollerball_02_multi_environment.PNG)